recursal/ai-town-rwkv-proxy/README.md

 > - convex for the api backend + vector DB
 > - openAI embeddings

+The AI Model is based on RWKV, which you can find out more here : https://wiki.rwkv.com

 However this project is to help put that a step closer, in running a full AI town locally on any modern device

 # Setup steps